Hospitals & Services

 is organisational variance across the regions.

-Assessors are nurses (EN's or RN's) nominated by their peers and endorsed by line managers and/or Directors of Nursing.
+Assessors are nurses (EN's or RN's) nominated by their peers and endorsed by line managers.
 An assessor is to have submitted their portfolio and attained at least proficient level PDRP.

 Assessors are to have attended a PDRP Current Assessor update study day every year to remain up-to-date with changes and updates in the programme.

-Assessors are required to assess a minimin of eight portfolios per years to remain proficient.
+Assessors are required to assess a minimin of eight portfolios per year.

 It is the professional responsibility of the assessor